immutant/immutant/docs/migration-guide.md

   - :encoding is gone, replaced with the with-codec fn
   - :seed is gone
   - :config is now :configuration
-  - :idle and :ttl are only supported at cache creation (with scheduling-like period specs instead of :units), so use Cache.put with TimeUnit arg for entry-level ttl/idle

 ### immutant.cache.config REMOVED
 ### immutant.cache.core REMOVED